- It is important to share the information you learn from genetic testing with family members.

-- The way you share this information with each family member depends on the closeness of your relationship.
+- The way you share this information with each family member depends on your relationship with that person.

-- Talk with a genetic counselor to get suggestions about how best to best talk with your family members about your test results and what specific medical information you should share.
+- Talk with a genetic counselor about how and what to share with family members about your test results.

 Your genetic test results

-If you test positive for (meaning that you carry a cancer susceptibility gene mutation), you have a greater than average risk of developing cancer.
-If you have already been diagnosed with cancer, you may have an increased risk of developing other cancers as well.
+You have a greater than average risk of developing cancer if you test positive for a cancer susceptibility gene mutation.
+If you have already been diagnosed with cancer, you may have an increased risk of developing other cancers.
 Learn more about cancer risk.

-When you receive the results, your genetic counselor will discuss the meaning of a positive test result for both you and your family members.
-If your family has already discussed their cancer history and genetic testing, you may find that sharing test results with them is easier.
-In some situations, you may want to bring a family member with you to learn the results so that there is another person in the family who can help share the test results.
-You may want to discuss your plans for sharing the results before you receive them.
+When you receive the test results, your genetic counselor will discuss the meaning of a positive test result for both you and your family members.
+Discussing cancer history and genetic testing ahead of time may make sharing test results easier.
+In some situations, you may want to bring a family member with you to learn the test results so that there is someone who can help share them.
+You may find it helpful to discuss how your relatives would like you to share the results before you receive them.

-When first hearing the results, a person who tests positive for a gene mutation may feel grief, anger, anxiety, depression, and/or guilt at possibly passing the mutation to his or her child.
-However, you may also experience relief at identifying a reason for the cancer in the family and empowerment to make medical decisions to lower your cancer risk.
+When first hearing the results, a person who tests positive for a gene mutation may feel grief, anger, anxiety, or depression.
+A person may also feel guilt about possibly passing the mutation to his or her child.
+However, a person may also feel relieved to learn a reason for the cancer in the family and empowered to make medical decisions that lower cancer risk.

 Sharing positive test results with adult family members

-How you choose to discuss test results with family members depends on your comfort level and relationship with each family member.
-For example, for distant relatives, a letter might be a good approach.
+How you choose to share test results with family members depends on your comfort level and relationship with each family member.
+For relatives that you do not have a close relationship with, a letter might be a good approach.
 For closer relatives, you may consider a phone call or face-to-face meeting.
-However you choose to communicate you test results, the genetic counselor can help you share the information in the way that is most comfortable for you.
+A genetic counselor can help you share the information in the way that is most comfortable for you.

 The two important scientific pieces of information to share with family members are:

-- The specific gene where the mutation was found, because many hereditary cancer syndromes are linked to more than one gene
+- The specific gene where the mutation was found.
+Many hereditary cancer syndromes are linked to more than one gene.

 This information is what a laboratory will need to test your family members.
-It is helpful to provide family members with a copy of your test report so they can take it with them if they choose to have genetic testing.
+It is very helpful to provide family members with a copy of your test report.
+They can take this report with them if they choose to have genetic counseling or testing.

 What family members choose to do with the information

-Relatives who are at risk for having an inherited gene mutation are encouraged to talk with their doctor and meet with a genetic counselor to discuss their cancer risk.
+Relatives who may have an inherited gene mutation are encouraged to talk with their doctor and a genetic counselor about cancer risk.
 A genetic counselor can review cancer screening guidelines and discuss the risks, benefits, and limitations of genetic testing.
-Your genetic counselor, doctor, or other healthcare professional may be able to help you find qualified genetic professionals near your family members and provide written information to share with your family.
+Your genetic counselor or health care team can help you find qualified genetic professionals near your family members.
+They can also provide written information to share with your family.
 Two resources are National Society of Genetic Counselors and National Cancer Institute Genetics directory.

 It is important to be supportive but not pushy when talking to relatives about genetic testing.
-Everyone should be given the opportunity to undergo testing and to make his or her own decision about whether to be tested.
+Everyone should be given the opportunity to make his or her own decision about whether to be tested.

 Sharing positive test results with children

-It is important for you to try to explain to your child, according to their age and maturity level, why he or she needs to have testing.
-It is also important to let your child know what to expect, since genetic testing involves drawing blood.
-A genetic counselor and a medical geneticist (a doctor with training in genetic diseases and conditions) can help you talk with your child about genetic testing and the specific condition in the family.
-For some conditions, there may be printed materials designed especially for children.
+It is important for you to explain to your child, according to their age and maturity level, why he or she needs to have testing.
+You should also let your child know what to expect, since genetic testing can involve drawing blood.
+A genetic counselor and a medical geneticist, who is a doctor with training in genetic diseases and conditions, can help you talk with your child about genetic testing and the specific condition in the family.

 Testing children or adolescents for hereditary cancer syndromes that cause cancer in adults is not recommended.
 It is important, however, to answer any questions about the family history as openly and honestly as possible.
 As your children grow older, they may have questions about the family history of cancer.
 They can be reassured that, despite the family history, there are steps they may be able to take to lower their cancer risk.